jamtur01/clippy-alert/README.md

 clippy-alert "My Text Here"
 ```

-This will send a clippy alert.
+This will send a clippy-based alert.

 ## Building